 There are a number of occupational skin disorders related to childcare workers, including:

 Allergic and irritant contact dermatitis

-- Contact allergic dermatitis refers to a Type IV delayed hypersensitivity reaction that only affects a sensitive individual, whereas irritant contact dermatitis is an inflammatory response to a a single or repetitive injury to the skin
+- Contact allergic dermatitis refers to a Type IV delayed hypersensitivity reaction that only affects a sensitive individual, whereas irritant contact dermatitis is an inflammatory response to a single or repetitive injury to the skin.

-- To reduce risk of infections, first aid should be prompt and include cleaning the wound and keeping the wound covered until the skin has healed
+- To reduce the risk of infections, first aid should be prompt and include cleaning the wound and keeping the wound covered until the skin has healed.

-- Transmission of human immunodeficiency virus (HIV), hepatitis B or similar disease is rare.
+- Transmission of human immunodeficiency virus (HIV), hepatitis B, or a similar disease is rare.

-- Wounds should be washed with soap and water and wound covered until healed.
+- Wounds should be washed with soap and water, and the wound covered until healed.

 Head lice infestation

 Head lice are a frequent and ongoing problem in the childcare setting.

 - Head lice are highly contagious and easily transmitted through skin to skin contact or sharing/contact with personal items like combs or hats.

 - An infestation is not considered to be dangerous.

 - Head lice cause intense itching and are diagnosed by seeing the live lice or brown egg cases (nits) adherent to hair shafts close to the scalp surface.

 - Blood spots may be seen behind the ears or elsewhere on the scalp.